CSCfi/allas-cli-utils/help/a-encrypt.md

    a-encrypt object_name

-a-encryp command streams the object to the local computer where crypt4gh encryption is applied to the data stream.
+a-encrypt command streams the object to the local computer where crypt4gh encryption is applied to the data stream.
 The encrypted data is then streamed back to Allas into a new object.
 By default the object is encrypted with CSC public key only.
 The encrypted object is located to the same bucket as the original object.
 Suffix: .c4gh is added to the object name.